urbanjost/M_calculator/docs/M_calculator.3.md

    available, Custom routines may be made available for each application using the interface.

-   A summary of the syntax rules for the expressions follows:
+   A summary of the syntax rules for the expressions :

    + The hierarchy of operations is the same as that of FORTRAN except that adjacent exponents are done from left to right, not right to left [i.e. in FORTRAN 3**2**4=3**(2**4), e.g.
      3**2**4=(3**2)**4]; and +- strings are resolved to a single sign (that is, 3+ -4 is acceptable instead of 3+(-4)).
    + Almost all the INTRINSIC mathematical functions defined in FORTRAN are available, as well as access to common extensions and user-written routines.
    + Embedded blanks are ignored during the processing of a calculation, but most applications using the calculator interface parse on spaces.
 Therefore, it is generally good practice to assume unquoted white-space ends an expression.
    + All numeric values are treated as FORTRAN type REAL variables.
    + Input lines should not normally be over 255 characters long,
    + There are three ways to store results to be used in future
      calculations:

      1. Variable names
      2. The current-value
      3. The x and y arrays

     Each of the types will be discussed separately.
 #### VARIABLE NAMES
    Names must be 1 to 20 characters long, and are case-sensitive.
 The numbr of names permitted is only limited by the available memory.